codeurjc-students/2025-GoEventsNow/README.md

 | **9** | **Real Time Communication** 🔔 | Implement a system for real time notifications (e.g., tickets sold out, new events, purchase alerts) for users. |
 | **10** | **AI Implementation** 🤖 | Implement AI functionalities. |

-### 💻 Technical Objectives
+### 💻 **Technical Objectives**

-The project is firmly approached using modern technologies, prioritizing tools studied during the degree (e.g., Spring Boot, Angular, MySQL).
+> The project is firmly approached using modern technologies, prioritizing tools studied during the degree (e.g., Spring Boot, Angular, MySQL).
 The primary objectives are to guarantee high code quality through rigorous application of good practices, ensuring scalability, maintainability, and delivering a robust user experience, aligning the implementation with the highest standards expected of an Engineering graduate.

-**List of Technical Objectives:**

 | Number | Technical Aspect | Description |
 | :-: | :--- | :--- |